25 Aug Inventory Allocation in 2023 (Definition, Methods, Tips)

 Software like Retalon’s AI-powered Smart Allocation solution can evaluate hundreds of such interrelated variables at the same time and calculate the optimal allocation store-by-store, SKU-by-SKU.

 Because AI-based methods rely on forecasting demand, retailers’ allocations are more accurate.
-Stores get enough product to maximize revenue while minimizing overstocks and understocks.
+Stores get enough products to maximize revenue while minimizing overstocks and understocks.

 Retailers have several allocation strategies to choose from.
 The simplest strategies are easy to execute.
 At the same time, they create the most risk because stores do not get the optimal allocations for every SKU.
 More refined strategies will bring allocations closer to meeting customer demand.